vladikoff/cubeslam-mirror/README.md

 $ component build
 ```

-While developing I'd recommend using [watch](http://github.com/visionmedia/watch) so you don't have to keep running that command by yourself.
+While developing I'd recommend using [watch](http://github.com/visionmedia/watch) so you don't have to keep running that command manually.

 ## TODO